Reporting on K-12 Glossary of Terms

 School Completion CertificateSee British Columbia School Completion Certificate ("Evergreen") or School Completion Certificate Program (SCCP).

 School Completion Rate

-An area in British Columbia created or constituted as a district under the School Act.
-There are currently 59 school districts and one Francophone Education Authority.
+An area in British Columbia created or constituted as a district under the School Act and administered by a Board of Education.

 School of Attribution